Seton Hall University: Athletics

 The school's sports teams are called the Pirates.
 They participate in the NCAA's Division I and in the Big East Conference.
 The college established its first basketball squad in 1903.

-Seton Hall athletics is best known for its men's basketball program, which won the 1953 National Invitation Tournament (NIT); were the 1989 NCAA tournament national runners-up following a defeat to Michigan in the final, 80–79 in overtime; and are New Jersey's most successful representative during March Madness by number of wins.
+Seton Hall athletics is best known for its men's basketball program, which won the 1953 National Invitation Tournament (NIT); were the 1989 NCAA tournament national runners-up following a defeat to Michigan in the final, 79–80 in overtime; and are New Jersey's most successful representative during March Madness by number of wins.
 Seton Hall also fields varsity teams in baseball, women's basketball, men's and women's cross country running, men's and women's golf, men's and women's soccer, softball, men's and women's swimming & diving, women's tennis, and women's volleyball.

 Seton Hall also has club programs participating in ice hockey, rugby union, lacrosse, and men's volleyball and soccer.
 All Seton Hall sports have their home field on the South Orange campus except for the men's basketball team which currently plays at the Prudential Center in Newark after previously calling the Meadowlands home, and the club ice hockey team which plays at Richard J. Codey Arena in West Orange.

 Seton Hall fielded its first varsity football program from 1882 until cancellation in 1932.
 The university later fielded a club football team from 1965 through 1972.
 In 1972, the football team won a national club championship.
 The next year, 1973, it was reinstated as a varsity program competing at the Division III level as the university aligned its other varsity teams with the original Big East Conference in 1979.
-Football was ultimately canceled in permanence after the 1981 season.
+Football was ultimately canceled after the 1981 season.
 During this final period of varsity football sponsorship, the team was coached by Ed Manigan.